-Being non-combustible, sheet metal is used to seal around chimneys and other heat producing components.
-To seal around chimneys, cut the galvanized steel accurately, with less than a 1/ 8-inch gap, so that you can seal the gap with high temperature, non combustible caulk.
+Installers use non-combustible sheet metal to seal around chimneys and other heat producing components.
+To seal around chimneys, cut the sheet metal accurately, with less than a $^{1}/{8}$ -inch gap, so that you can seal the gap with high temperature, non combustible caulk labeled ASTM E136.